provenance-io/provwasm/docs/tutorial/05-requirements.md

 Params

-- `Deps` - Holds external contract dependencies - _immutable_ storage, address, and querier APIs.
+- `Deps` - Holds external contract dependencies - _immutable_ storage, address, crypto, and querier APIs.
 - `Env` - Contains blockchain environment info - block height, block time, and the contract address.
-- `QueryMsg` - The user-defined parms sent to query the contract
+- `QueryMsg` - The user-defined params sent to query the contract

 There are no params for the tutorial query, so `QueryMsg` shall contain an empty request object.